 It is best to go from Pathanamthitta by a Jeep.
 Car journey, especially small cars, is not advisable as the ghat roads are often damaged.

 If you are coming from Vandiperiyar, the entry pass can be collected from Kerala Forest Department office at Vandiperiyar.

 KSRTC (Kerala State Road Transport Corporation) Buses to Gavi

 Kerala State Road Transport Corporation buses are also available to those who prefer to go by public transport.
-Entry passes are not required for this bus journey.
+Bus journey does not require entry passes.
 The first bus starts at 6.30 am from Pathamanthitta K.S.R.T.C.
 Bus station.
 It reaches Gavi by 11 am.
 Charges are 77 rupees per ticket (This is subject to change and please check the charges at your end).
 The same bus goes to Kumali from Gavi and returns to Gavi in the afternoon.
 This bus then goes back to Pathanamthitta.
 The second bus from Pathanamthitta to Gavi is at 12.30, in the afternoon.
 It reaches Gavi by 5 pm.

 Buses from Gavi to Pathanamthitta are at 7 am and 2.30 pm.

 K.S.R.T.C.
 Buses from Kumaly to Gavi are at 5.45 am and 1.20 pm.

 Is Accommodation Available at Gavi?